 The edges and top of the star were sanded to smooth them.
 I gave it a coat of a deep blue and while that dried I got busy making my stencil.

-Steps for making your own stencil
+Steps to make your own stencil

 I don’t have a picture of cutting the actual stencil but here’s the process if you want to make your own star stencil: